 a.
-In support of the Strategic Plan of Texas Tech University, the Uuniversity requires enrolled first year students with less than 30 post high school college hours to live in the University Residence Halls if there are vacancies.
+In support of the Strategic Plan of Texas Tech University, the university requires enrolled first year students to live in the university residence halls.
 Institutional research suggests that students who live on campus are significantly more inclined to remain in college and achieve higher GPAs in comparison to students living off campus.
-Compliance with the University housing policy is a condition of enrollment, as set forth in the Student Handbook and the Undergraduate and Graduate Catalogaeademic catalogs and approved by the Board of Regents.
+Compliance with the university housing policy is a condition of enrollment, as set forth in the Student Handbook and the Undergraduate and Graduate Catalog and approved by the Board of Regents.